 Once again, what am I doing?
 We throw billions and billions of dollars at solutions and programs from which the workforce realizes no benefit.
 That’s why 2020 is the year of experience.

 Undeniably, this will also be the year of health and wellness.
-It's time to truly reinvent this space, get rid of our once a year processes, get rid of our forms, replace them, and digitize them with what technology and tools really allow me to do today, which is making sure I can bring my whole self to work, that I can take care of my whole self in one place, and that I, as an employee, truly understand that I'm taking care of my entire whole workforce through this concept of health and wellness workforce experience.
+It's time to truly reinvent this space, get rid of our once a year processes, get rid of our forms, replace them, and digitize them with what technology and tools really allow me to do today, which is making sure I can bring my whole self to work, that I can take care of my whole self in one place, and that I, as an employee, truly understand that I'm taking care of my entire frictionless workforce through this concept of health and wellness workforce experience.

 It's time to think about: